JRS UK volunteers are integral to our work. Without our dedicated volunteers, JRS could not do as much for people seeking asylum as it does.

-The work of JRS UK is supported by a number of volunteers, without whom a number of services provided by JRS UK would not be able to exist.
-The volunteering opportunities at JRS UK will regularly be updated so keep an eye on this page to find the right role for you.
+The work of JRS UK is supported by a number of volunteers, without whom the services provided by JRS UK would not be able to exist.
+We’re always looking for volunteers for a variety of roles – from supporting wit hospitality at the Day Centre, to supporting our fundraising.

-In order to volunteer at JRS UK we ask that you are able to commit for a time of 3 months in order for relationships between volunteers and those we accompany to develop.
+For all of the volunteering roles at JRS, we ask that you are able to commit to at least 3 months in order for relationships between volunteers and those we accompany to develop.
 We are only able to take on volunteers who are older than 18.

 “I realise how fortunate I’ve been to have had the opportunity of being part of the big JRS family.”
-Gael
+Gael, JRS Volunteer

 Every Thursday JRS UK run a day centre where we welcome destitute refugees into a warm and friendly environment.
 Our Day Centre volunteers help in a number of ways through the day and ensure that our refugee friends are greeted by a friendly face and have a listening ear.

-Every Thursday JRS UK run a day centre where we welcome destitute refugees into a warm and friendly environment.
-For some of our refugee friends who do not yet speak English, even the simplest tasks can become daunting, and feelings of isolation and loneliness are often overwhelming.
-For this reason, we are currently looking for volunteers who are available to accompany our Vietnamese-speaking friends who have recently been released from detention, supporting them while they are improving their English.
+Every Thursday JRS UK run a Day Centre where we welcome destitute refugees into a warm and friendly environment.
+We are looking for volunteers who are available to accompany our Vietnamese-speaking friends, supporting them while they are improving their English.

 Many of our refugee friends are required to report to the Home Office immigration authorities at a frequency and time set by the Home Office.
 Going to report can trigger fear or high levels of anxiety or disorientation.
 JRS UK are looking for volunteers who can accompany, in person, refugee friends who would welcome this form of moral support.

-Many of our refugee friends are in limbo because they cannot get documentation – the UK does not recognise their right to be here and countries that they are from refuse to document them.
-In some cases, the Home Office have disputed their nationality.
-For some, a way forward is to show they are unable to obtain documentation by trying to do so, by approaching the embassy.
+Some of our refugee friends are in limbo because the Home Office have disputed their nationality.
+A way forward can be to show they are unable to obtain nationality documentation by approaching their embassy to try to obtain documentation.
 This is a big step to take and they need someone to be with them not only to give moral support but also to witness and record what happens and be ready to give evidence of this.